multisynq/m4u-tutorials/docs/syncvar_syncrpc/syncvar_syncrpc.md

-# [SyncVar] & [SyncRPC]
+# [SynqVar] & [SynqRPC]
 ## Usage and Examples

 ![](images/image24.png)

 ## Introduction

-The SyncVar system is a powerful tool for automatically synchronizing variables across a network in Croquet for Unity.
+The SynqVar system is a powerful tool for automatically synchronizing variables across a network in Multisynq for Unity.
 It simplifies the process of keeping game state consistent across multiple clients by allowing developers to mark specific variables for synchronization using a simple attribute.

 ## Full code example